Payments will be made in ISK. The converter helps you understand the approximate cost in your preferred currency.

 Thingvellir National Park is situated in a rift valley created by the continuous friction of the two major tectonic plates, the North American and Eurasian.
 Walking along Almannagja gorge surrounded by spectacular landscape packed with history and folklore, is a unique experience.
 Especially when you realise you are technically walking between the two continents and the distance between them keeps expanding 2 cm on average each year.
 In 2004 Thingvellir became a UNESCO World Heritage site.

-Treat yourself with an exciting day tour and receive a 10% off on your second booking.
 We’re currently offering a Private Tour on this adventure.
-Please get in touch with us for enquiry and bookings or give us a call […]
+Please get in touch with us for enquiry and bookings or give us a call on +44 203 289 4255 On the private tour you’ll make an extra stop to visit […]

 Hello Iceland Tours ehf